Benson's Definition of Unconditional Life

 Benson's definition of unconditional life requires that the ruleset in use prohibits suicide.
 For simplicity, without loss of generality, we only explain what it means for a set of Black chains to be unconditionally alive.

 We consider a set of Black chains, which we denote as X, for which we want to determine whether it is unconditionally alive.
 It is convenient to first define what is a region, which is a connected set of intersections, regardless of their colour.
-We then consider a Black-enclosed region, which is a maximal region containing no Black stones, and that all the Black chains that enclose or surround this region to belong to X. Note that X can have zero or more Black-enclosed regions.
+We then consider a Black-enclosed region of X, which is a maximal region containing no Black stones, and that all the Black chains that enclose or surround this region to belong to X. Note that X can have zero or more Black-enclosed regions.

 A Black-enclosed region is small if all of its empty intersections are liberties of the enclosing black chains.